oiax/tgweb/README.md

 Lines beginning with a `#` sign are ignored as comments.
 Blank lines are also ignored.

+### Front matter file

+When a file exists whose name is the body of the template file name plus the extension `.toml`, the contents of that file are interpreted as the front matter of the template file.
+The file is called **front matter file**.

+For example, if `index.html` and `index.toml` exist in the `src/pages` directory, the latter is the front matter file of the former.

+If a template file has both a front matter block and a front matter file, the front matter file takes precedence.

 ### Property definitions

 The line `title = "Our Mission"` is an example of a property definition.